LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Books that set the bar

-The Indian photo-book tradition we measure against: Raghubir Singh's colour street photography of Indian cities; Dayanita Singh's inventive photo-objects (Museum Bhavan); Sooni Taraporevala's Home in the City; and the international standard for printing photographs honestly, from MACK, Steidl and Aperture.
-The full visual-reference board lands in the first design sprint.
+What we measure against: Raghubir Singh's colour street photography, Dayanita Singh's photo-objects, Sooni Taraporevala's Home in the City, and the production standard of MACK, Steidl and Aperture.
+The full reference board comes with the first design sprint.

 04